sungjaehong24/Transcript-to-Corpus/README.md

 # Transcript-to-Corpus
-Read coded interview transcripts and create coding matrix (i.e., corpus) This tool was developed with generative AI coding assistance (Claude Code and Cursor).
+Read coded interview transcripts and create coding matrix (i.e., corpus).

+This tool was developed with generative AI coding assistance (Claude Code and Cursor).
 I defined the requirements and output structure, tested the tool on real coded transcripts from a two-coder qualitative study, and directed debugging and packaging.
 The design decisions (segment grouping by anchor text, per-coder columns, offline processing) are mine.

 # Word interview coding → Excel matrix